5 Reasons You Haven't Seen Intermittent Fasting Results, According to Nutritionists

 "To avoid dipping too low in energy, which could compromise energy and productivity levels during your day, try eating three smalls meals and one to two snacks during your eating window," White advises.
 "Additionally, eating only one time a day can lead to extreme levels of hunger which would make it very challenging to make healthful choices at the moment and often lead to overeating."

 "Eating the wrong foods during the eating window and not getting enough nutrients is often a problem while intermittent fasting," Shapiro tells us.
 "It is essential to nourish the body with nutrient-dense whole foods so that the body can break them down during the fasted state, keeping you satiated.
 People use IF as an excuse to eat the wrong things, such as processed foods and sugar, which is not good for the body during the fasted state."

 Fasting or not, staying hydrated helps you fight off hunger and cravings.
 Shapiro reminds us how essential it is to drink up during the fasted state.
 "Since the body is breaking down components while you fast, water is needed to detoxify them and flush out the toxins.
 This can also help you to feel full," she says.

-If you’re planning to hit the gym during your IF period, make sure not to overdo the HIIT circuits.
-If you’re following 8:16 and skip your usual breakfast, engaging in a morning workout on an empty stomach will leave you feeling extremely low on energy and could impact your workout performance and speed of muscle recovery, White says.
+- 8:16: If you're following 8:16 and skip your usual breakfast, engaging in a morning workout on an empty stomach will leave you feeling extremely low on energy and could impact your workout performance and speed of muscle recovery, White says.

-Similarly, working out during the calorie-restricted days on 5:2 won't help you get the most out of your workout and leave you feeling ravenous.
+- 5:2: Similarly, working out during the calorie-restricted days on 5:2 won't help you get the most out of your workout and leave you feeling ravenous.
 "The body has to be eased into the process of IF.
 The process works if you do it correctly, but eating too little and training too hard can lead to adrenal fatigue.